opensearch-project/OpenSearch/sandbox/qa/analytics-engine-rest/README.md

 - PPL path: `/_analytics/ppl` → test-ppl-frontend → analytics-engine → Calcite → Substrait → DataFusion
 - Expected response validation (via `{language}/expected/q{N}.json`) is planned for future iterations — currently the runner only validates that responses are non-empty
 - `DslClickBenchIT` runs ClickBench Q1.
 Additional queries can be added as analytics-engine expands aggregation translator support.
-- `PplClickBenchIT` is scaffolded but no queries are enabled yet — the test-ppl-frontend plugin calls `DefaultPlanExecutor.execute()` synchronously on the transport thread.
-Will be enabled once `TestPPLTransportAction` forks execution to a non-transport thread.
+- `PplClickBenchIT` runs ClickBench Q1 via the test-ppl-frontend plugin.
+Additional queries can be added as support expands.